HoGentTIN/hogent-markdown-slides/README.md

 reveal-md <slides.md> --print slides.pdf --print-size A4
 ```

-_The resulting PDF isn't very nice though ... :/ ._
+_The resulting PDF isn't very nice though at the moment ... :/ ._

+## Advanced

+**You don't really need this** if you want to keep things simple, but it's here if you want an example.

 ### Automatic deployment

-This repo autmatically builds the slides and pushes them to https://hogenttin.github.io/hogent-revealmd/ whenever a commit is pushed to the `main` branch.
+This repo automatically builds the slides and pushes them to https://hogenttin.github.io/hogent-revealmd/ whenever a commit is pushed to the `main` branch.
 This is done using using [GitHub actions](https://docs.github.com/en/actions) .
 You can find the workflow in the [.github](./.github) folder.

 ### Formatting